dzufferey/dzufferey.github.io/concurrency_theory_2017/notes_13.md

 ```
 The final value of the `flag` is `true` iff `M` halts within `N` steps.

-This program fits our model as the for each `N` it is finite state, i.e., it needs to simulate at most `N` cells on the Turing machine's tape.
+This program fits our model as for each `N` it is finite state, i.e., it needs to simulate at most `N` cells on the Turing machine's tape.
 Notice that `P(N,i)` does not even use `i`.

 As property `φ`, we can ask if `flag` ever becomes `true` which is equivalent to deciding if `M` halts.